Skip to Main Content

 Community violence is a daily tragedy in neighborhoods across the country, and it’s disproportionately experienced by communities of color.
 Yet all too often, community violence—and some of its most successful solutions—fails to make the headlines or play a role in national debates about public safety.

 Every person should be able to live, work, and play free from the threat of gun violence, and elevating CVI strategies is a key way to make that a reality.
-The 2023 Community Violence Intervention Conference will provide a dedicated, cooperative environment to help the people doing the work to build safer communities come together and exchange ideas.
+The 2026 Community Violence Intervention Conference provides a dedicated, collaborative environment to help the people building safer communities come together and exchange ideas.

 Participants